neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Templating.rst

 * ``each``: Will be set to some object or array which can be iterated over.
 * ``as``: The name of a variable which will contain the current element being iterated over

-It then should do the following (in pseudocode):
+It then should do the following (in pseudo code):

 .. code-block:: php